Please contact Kate Stucke (email@example.com), Student Activities Coordinator, with any questions.

 The Activities Funding Committee (AFC) consists of four members of varying class year elected by the Student Government.
 These individuals are widely involved on campus and must make astute decisions regarding budget and finances.
 With the help of the Dean of Student Organizations and the Student Activities Coordinator, they organize and distribute funding among all 100+ student organizations around campus.

+the Board.
 A dozen students serve as active members of the Board. which seeks to engage the student community in a wide array of entertainment free of charge.
 The members of the Board. plan a variety of student activities including concerts, parties, and off-campus trips.
 Click the link for more info!

 The Mountain Goat is dedicated to providing a creative and artistic outlet in the form of a literary magazine, published once a semester.

 The Sewanee Purple is a bimonthly newspaper run by University students that covers events, provides a forum for student opinion and debate, and serves as an outlet for photographers, writers, artists, and all those interested in any aspect of newspaper production.